Lao Chamber of Professional Accountants and Auditors

 • SMO 3: International Standards on Auditing

 Under the Law on Independent Audit, the Ministry of Finance (MoF) is responsible for setting auditing standards in Laos.
-The MoF adopts the International Standard on Auditing (ISA) as issued by the IAASB in English and are effective for all mandatory audits.
+The MoF adopts the International Standards on Auditing (ISA) as issued by the IAASB in English and are effective for all mandatory audits.

 • SMO 4: Code of Ethics for Professional Accountants